-My name is Dean McLeod and I am a Canadian landscape photographer.
+My name is Dean McLeod and I am a Canadian landscape photographer based in Saskatchewan.
 I have to admit that sometimes I have to pinch myself after saying that out loud, because I know how lucky I am to have this job.

-You see, despite photography having been a big part of my life for many years, I took a different route after high school and chose a 'safe' career as a denturist.
-So, getting this far in my photo career hasn't come without a lot of work and determination, but I wouldn't have it any other way.
+You see, despite photography having been a big part of my life for many years, I took a different route as a young man and chose a 'safe' career as a denturist.
+So, getting this far in my photography career hasn't come without a lot of work and determination, but I wouldn't have it any other way.

 Should I Stay Or Should I Go

 I have lived my entire life in the province of Saskatchewan in Canada.
 Saskatchewan is big, covering roughly the same land area as Texas, (albeit not as warm in the winter).
 The southern half of the province is generally flat, making agriculture the main economic driver, while the north is a paradise of boreal forest and lake land.